learn-co-students/SQL-bear-organizer-lab-noukod-000/README.md

 * Melissa
 * Grinch
 * Wendy
-* unnamed (the bear that killed Tim didn't have a name; look up how to create a record that doesn't have one value)
+* unnamed (the bear that killed Tim didn't have a name; refer back to how to create a record that doesn't have one value)

 ## Part 3: `SELECT`